kyryl01011/4_2_homework_task_3/README.md

-# Automated Tests for Pomidor Dashboard
+# Automated API Tests for Pomidor Dashboard

 ## 📝 Project Description

-This repository contains a suite of automated tests developed to verify the basic functionality of the web application **Pomidor Dashboard** ([https://dashboard.pomidor-stage.ru/](https://dashboard.pomidor-stage.ru/)).
+This repository contains a suite of automated API tests developed to verify the basic functionality of the web application **Pomidor Dashboard** ([https://dashboard.pomidor-stage.ru/](https://dashboard.pomidor-stage.ru/)).

-The tests are written in **Python** using the **Pytest** testing framework. **Playwright** is utilized for browser interaction and UI testing, while **Allure Reports** are used for generating clear and informative test reports.
+The tests are written in **Python** using the **Pytest** testing framework.
+For generating clear and informative reports, **Allure Reports** are used.

-The project aims to ensure the stability of key user scenarios and API interactions on the Pomidor Dashboard staging environment.
+The primary goal of this project is to ensure the stability and correctness of the critical API endpoints for the Pomidor Dashboard staging environment.

 ## 🚀 Requirements

-To successfully run these automated tests on your local machine, please ensure you have the following tools installed:
+To successfully run these automated API tests on your local machine, please ensure you have the following tools installed:

   * **Python 3.9+** (latest stable version is recommended)
   * **Git** (for cloning the repository)
-  * **Node.js** and **npm** (required for Playwright Browser Drivers installation; Playwright CLI usually handles this, but Node.js is necessary)
   * **Allure Commandline** (for generating and viewing Allure Reports)

 ## 🛠️ Installation and Setup